How To Apply

 Undergraduate Transcript.
 Order and have sent directly to the TBLE an official transcript from the school where you received your undergraduate degree(s).
 DO NOT send a transcript from every school you attended.
 Electronic or PDF transcripts are not accepted.
 Transcripts must be sent directly to the Board and received by the deadline for filing applications for the application to be complete.
 An undergraduate transcript received after the deadline will result in denial of eligibility to sit for the exam, regardless of when the transcript was ordered.
 Neither the Board nor the staff of the TBLE has the discretion or authority to waive or extend the dates for filing applications.

 Law Degree Verification.
-Print the Law Degree Verification and Dean Certification Instructions and forms for each law school attended, even if you did not complete your degree at the school (New Forms below for use beginning 3/1/2016).
+Print the Law Degree Verification and Dean Certification Instructions and forms for each law school attended, even if you did not complete your degree at the school (see forms below).
 For each law school, complete and have the Authorization and Release form notarized and send ALL pages to your law school Dean for completion, including Instructions.
 Forms must be sent directly to the Board by your law school and must be received by the deadline for filing applications for the application to be complete and for the applicant to be eligible to sit.
 If you have not completed your law school studies at the time of the deadline, the law school must complete the form with the anticipated graduation date and submit by the deadline then submit the Late Confirmation of Degree Form on or before the Friday preceding the bar examination.
 A law degree verification form received after the deadline will result in denial of eligibility to sit for the exam.
 Neither the Board nor the staff of the TBLE has the discretion or authority to waive or extend the dates for filing applications.
 (For verification of an LL.M. for foreign educated applicants, see below).

 BOTH THE UNDERGRADUATE TRANSCRIPT AND THE LAW DEGREE VERIFICATION FORM MUST BE SENT TO THE BOARD OF LAW EXAMINERS DIRECTLY FROM THE SCHOOL OR CLEARINGHOUSE AND MUST CONTAIN THE SCHOOL SEAL.